sovereigntech/memorysafetyEU/statement.md

 * Developers and companies in Europe have been significant contributors to open-source, memory safe critical infrastructure, such as implementations of the critical internet protocols Domain Name System (DNS) and Network Time Protocol (NTP), as well as in industries such as energy and automobile sectors;
 * There is growing adoption of memory safe languages in critical infrastructure applications and industry, according to the latest State of Rust survey.

-While the foundation exists, to get to a memory-safe future, we need shifts in development teams and supply chains, as well as long-term planning and coordinated action across industries and governments.
+While the foundation exists, to get to a memory safe future, we need shifts in development teams and supply chains, as well as long-term planning and coordinated action across industries and governments.

 # We Call Upon Government and Industry to:

 * **Take a decisive stance**: Formally recognize memory safety as a cornerstone of Europe's cyber resilience strategy and include specific memory safety requirements in the implementation guidelines for the Cyber Resilience Act.
 Where existing memory-unsafe languages are in use, this would include recommendations on measures to reduce risk where feasible.

-* **Understand the economic and security business case for memory safety:** Look into the long-term financial advantages of memory-safe technologies, including reduced security incident costs, decreased downtime, lower maintenance burdens, and enhanced customer trust.
+* **Understand the economic and security business case for memory safety:** Look into the long-term financial advantages of memory safe technologies, including reduced security incident costs, decreased downtime, lower maintenance burdens, and enhanced customer trust.

-* **Establish clear migration pathways**: Issue guidelines and strategies to help organizations assess and transition critical digital infrastructure components to memory-safe technologies that builds on best practices and existing work in open standards bodies.
+* **Establish clear migration pathways**: Issue guidelines and strategies to help organizations assess and transition critical digital infrastructure components to memory safe technologies that builds on best practices and existing work in open standards bodies.
-* **Invest in capacity building**: Create and fund specialized training programs to address the skill shortage in memory-safe programming, partnering with universities to align outputs with the future needs of industry.
+* **Invest in capacity building**: Create and fund specialized training programs to address the skill shortage in memory safe programming, partnering with universities to align outputs with the future needs of industry.

-* **Provide transition support**: Establish funding mechanisms and technical resources to assist small and medium enterprises in evaluating and implementing memory-safe alternatives in their development processes.
+* **Provide transition support**: Establish funding mechanisms and technical resources to assist small and medium enterprises in evaluating and implementing memory safe alternatives in their development processes.

-* **Foster the Memory Safe Ecosystem**: Invest in existing and potential open source projects and companies developing memory-safe technologies through targeted support and public-private partnerships.
+* **Foster the Memory Safe Ecosystem**: Invest in existing and potential open source projects and companies developing memory safe technologies through targeted support and public-private partnerships.

 * **Require risk assessment and mitigation**: Make memory safety evaluations and mitigation planning a mandatory component of security risk assessments for critical infrastructure providers and government suppliers.